Suzuki Brezza: Facelift

 The Vitara Brezza received its facelift in February 2020.
 The front bumper, skid plates, headlights, taillights, and wheels were redesigned.
 The sole turbo-diesel engine was replaced by a Bharat Stage 6 stage-compliant 1.5-litre K15B four-cylinder petrol engine.
 It produces 77 kW and 138 Nm of torque.
 This engine is mated to either a 5-speed manual or 4-speed automatic transmission, both equipped with SHVS (Smart Hybrid Vehicle by Suzuki) mild hybrid system.
 The fuel economy is stated at 17.03 km/L for the manual transmission option and 18.76 km/L for the automatic unit.
-The newer engine made the Vitara Brezza lose its GST advantage as the engine displacement exceeding the 1,200 cc limit.
+The newer engine made the Vitara Brezza lose its GST advantage as the engine displacement exceeding the 1,200 cc limit for petrol engines.

 Suzuki expanded the export of the Vitara Brezza to several right-hand drive African and Brunei markets since 2021, which is enabled by the use of petrol engine that is more suitable for markets outside India.
 The SHVS mild hybrid system is only equipped for export models in South Asia, such as Bangladesh and Nepal.